nearform/titus/packages/titus-infra-aws-mira/README.md

-# Titus Aws Cdk Deploy with Mira
+# Titus AWS CDK Deploy with Mira

 This package allows to deploy easily the titus project on a AWS account.